-AGREEING TO THE SECURITY AGREEMENT
+AGREE TO THE SECURITY AGREEMENT

-Test administrators are expected to deliver the DLM alternate assessment with integrity and maintain the security of testlets.
+Test administrators are expected to deliver the DLM alternate assessment with integrity and to maintain the security of testlets.
 The security agreement expires the first week of August every year and must be renewed annually in Educator Portal.
-Test administrators must read and agree to the security agreement.
+Test administrators must read and agree to the security agreement, and then select Save.
 Figure 5 is an example of the security agreement text.

-Example of the Security Agreement Text
+Figure 5 Example of the Security Agreement Text